New Style Radio

-New Style Radio 98.7 FM is a community radio station based in Birmingham, England, and broadcasting to the city's African-Caribbean community.
-The station, launched on 14 August 2002, was born out of 15 years of short-term radio broadcasting and training, including a long run of Restricted Service Licence activities.
+New Style Radio 98.7 FM was a community radio station based in Birmingham, England, and broadcasting to the city's African-Caribbean community.
+The station, launched on 14 August 2002, was born out of 15 years of short-term radio broadcasting and training, including a long run of restricted service licence activities.
 The 98.7FM transmitter has been off air since 1st April 2022, with the station broadcasting online only since then.
+The Ofcom Radio Broadcast Update September 2025 confirmed that the community FM licence has been rescinded.

-The service is intended to be reflective of African-Caribbean culture and aspiration in particular and of multicultural Birmingham in general.
-It is historic in being the first licensed African-Caribbean radio station in Britain.
+The service was intended to be reflective of African-Caribbean culture and aspiration in particular and of multicultural Birmingham in general.
+It was historic in being the first licensed African-Caribbean radio station in Britain.

-New Style Radio is run mainly by unpaid volunteers and is part of the Afro-Caribbean Millennium Centre, a registered charity set up to support the educational and social needs of the Afro-Caribbean community in the West Midlands.
+New Style Radio was run mainly by unpaid volunteers and was part of the Afro-Caribbean Millennium Centre, a registered charity set up to support the educational and social needs of the Afro-Caribbean community in the West Midlands.

 In 2020, Ofcom censured the station for broadcasting COVID-19 conspiracy theories on a discussion segment.